-As cliché as it sounds, how you conduct yourself in the presence of your colleagues—even at social functions—is extremely important, and can have very lasting effects on how you’re perceived at work.
-That said, there are few big don’ts to keep in mind when hanging with people from the office—looking professional while still clearly having fun is the goal, though toeing that line can be a challenge.
+As cliché as it sounds, how you conduct yourself in the presence of your colleagues—even at social functions—is extremely important and can have very lasting effects on how you’re perceived at work.
+Therefore, there are few big don’ts to keep in mind when hanging with people from the office.
+Looking professional while still clearly having fun is the goal, but walking that line can be a challenge.

 1. DON’T be fashionably late.

 This is a company function, not an excuse for you to make a grand entrance.
 Nor is it a random house party at which you might not know anyone.
 If the event is called for right after work, head over with a few colleagues.
 If it’s later in the evening, make a point of being on time—you wouldn’t be late for work, would you?

 2. DON’T only talk shop.

 Obviously, every guest has one very specific thing in common: work.
-However, nothing kills a festive mood faster than droning on about Q4, the status of that past-due spreadsheet, the lack of coffee in the break room, or how the copy machines never work.
-Instead, ask your colleagues if they have any other fun holiday plans, where they live (if you don’t know), or anything else not office-related.
-It’s a party, loosen up.
+However, nothing kills a festive mood faster than droning on about Q4, the status of that marketing spreadsheet, the lack of coffee in the break room, or how the copy machines never work.
+Instead, ask your colleagues about their holiday plans, where they live (if you don’t know), or anything else not office-related.
+It’s a party—loosen up.

 3. DON’T not mingle.

-Anyone who’s worked in an office knows that inter-departmental cliques are inevitable, but social events are prime opportunities to get to know colleagues you don’t work with daily, or to introduce yourself to important people that aren’t in the office regularly—the CEO, key clients, folks from another city’s satellite office.
+Anyone who’s worked in an office knows that intradepartmental cliques are inevitable, but social events are prime opportunities to get to know colleagues you don’t work with daily or to introduce yourself to important people who aren’t in the office regularly—the CEO, key clients, folks from another city’s satellite office.
 A little friendliness goes a long way at work.

 4. DON’T bring a guest if you were asked not to.